kpegion/CLIM680-Project/index.md

 ### My Analysis and Notebooks

-1. Calculate climatology of my datasets
+1. Annual Mean

+2. Climatology

 Link to notebook and describe results

-2. Calculate anomalies of my datasets
+3. Calculate anomalies of my datasets

 Link to notebook and describe results

-3. Calculate the Nino3.4 index
+4. Calculate the Nino3.4 index

 Link to notebook and describe results

-4. Calculate Composites
+5. Calculate Composites

 Link to notebook and describe results

-5. Calculate the Mean Difference between Composites with Significance
+6. Calculate the Mean Difference between Composites with Significance

 Link to notebook and describe results

-6. Calculate and compare Composites with NAO index
+7. Calculate and compare Composites with NAO index

 Link to notebook and describe results

-7. Correlation of ENSO Composites for two time periods
+8. Correlation of ENSO Composites for two time periods

 Link to notebook and describe results

-8. Regression of Nino3.4 with Temperature and Precipitation
+9. Regression of Nino3.4 with Temperature and Precipitation

 Link to notebook and describe results

-9. EOFs of monsthly SSTs
+10. EOFs of monsthly SSTs

 Link to notebook and describe results